Foundation Awards & Programs

 Application Process

-We are very proud to present the annual Donor Choose Rural Teacher of the Year Award to a deserving rural teacher.
+We are very proud to present the annual NREA Foundation Teacher of the Year Award to a deserving rural teacher.

 Award

-- $1000 to winner's school district for the purchase of instructional materials and school supplies
+- $1000 to the winner's school district for the purchase of instructional materials and school supplies

 The Foundation Board of Trustees gives a yearly award to a current member of the NREA who has served for a minimum of five years and has given significant contributions in service to the NREA as well as to his/her local rural school district, state, or the nation in the field of rural education.